beginner-corp/begin-data/readme.md

                 Enabled: "TRUE"
 ```

-> Note 👉🏽 non [Architect](https://arc.codes) projects will need `BEGIN_DATA_TABLE_NAME` environment variable.
+> Note: projects not based on [Architect](https://arc.codes) will need a `BEGIN_DATA_TABLE_NAME` environment variable.
 You can also use this env var to override and name the table anything you want.
-This also allows for mulitple apps to share a single table.
+This also allows for multiple apps to share a single table.

 ### API